nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 done
 ```

-Then run your emulator and install the packages:
+Then, we run our emulator and install the packages:

 ```bash
 emulator -avd "mitm-emulator" -writable-system &